openbabel/documentation/FileFormats/MDL_MOL_format.rst

 -s  *determine chirality from atom parity flags*

-       This is valid only for 0D information.
-Atom parity is always ignored on reading for MOL files containing 2D or 3D information.
+       The default setting is to ignore atom parity and work out the chirality based on the bond stereochemistry.
 -T  *read title only*
 -P  *read title and properties only*